-Student membership of the RIAS is free to all architectural students studying at one of the five schools of architecture in Scotland.
+RIAS Student Membership Application of the RIAS is free to all architectural students studying at one of the five schools of architecture in Scotland.
 Student members based outside Scotland who wish to retain their membership can subscribe for £5 per year.
-For further information and the benefits of Student membership, visit Joining the RIAS.

-Applicants for chartered membership of the RIAS must be currently registered with the Architects Registration Board .
+Applicants for RIAS Chartered Membership Application of the RIAS must be currently registered with the Architects Registration Board .
+You must have either been born, studied or living in Scotland to be eligible.
 If you wish to obtain joint RIAS/RIBA membership, you must return your completed RIAS application form to the RIAS membership department and the RIBA membership application directly to them.
 The RIAS will deal with joint membership subscriptions (one fee covers both) in Scotland and the RIBA will invoice joint members based elsewhere in the UK and overseas.
 There is no need to send money with your application, you will be invoiced on approval from our respective Councils.

 Honorary Fellows of the Incorporation are nominated by the Incorporation's members.
 This honour is intended for persons of distinctions in recognition of their eminence in international architecture, art, science, literature or contribution to the public life of Scotland.

-The Academic class of membership is intended for ARB registered architects who are working in one of the Scottish Schools of architecture in an educational capacity and not practising as an architect.
+The Academic class of membership is intended for ARB registered architects who are working in one of the Scottish Schools of architecture in an educational capacity and not practicing as an architect.
+Academic Membership Application Form

 RIBA Criteria for Membership